How to Choose a Wedding Flower Colour Palette That Feels Like You

 We will also consider practical details such as flower availability, how colours appear in different lighting, which flowers work well together and how the palette can flow from bouquets to ceremony flowers, table flowers and finishing touches.

-You do not need to know every flower name or exact shade before your wedding chat.
+You do not need to know every flower name or exact shade before your wedding flower and styling consultation.
 A feeling, a few images and an open conversation are often the best place to begin.

 Let the palette support the whole day